Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 There are many ways to discern whether you have an infestation of bats in your home beyond actually encountering one.
 Here are some key signs to look for:

-- Guano – Guano resembles rodent droppings, but contain shiny flecks from insect wings.
-Unlike other droppings, they break down easily and will usually accumulate in piles below the exit of a bat’s roost.
+- Guano – Guano, brown bat droppings, also known as bat poop, resemble rodent droppings, but contain shiny flecks from insect wings.
+Unlike other droppings, brown bat droppings, break down easily and will usually accumulate in piles below the exit of a brown bat’s roost.

-- Stains – Milky white streaks on a window pane are an indicator of bat urine.
+- Stains and Strong Odor – Milky white streaks on a window pane are an indicator of brown bat urine.
 Strong odors or staining from urine and guano also point to an infestation.
 Finally, dirt and grease often accumulate from the bat’s coat around entry holes in the walls or ceiling.

-Once you’ve identified a bat infestation, it is important to deal with the situation promptly.
+Once you’ve identified a bat issue, it is important to deal with the situation promptly.
 It is dangerous to come in direct contact with a bat, and different portions of your home require different approaches to dealing with them.
 There are three key infestation points, as well as the risk that one is loose in your home.
-Please note that removal of colonies cannot be done during summer months.
+Please note that removal of colonies cannot be done during summer months due to the high temperatures.
+Best to begin pest control or call a professional wildlife control company so you can remove the bats safely.

 Bats Loose in the Home

-Sometimes, a bat will enter through an open window or door.
-In these instances, leaving the door or window open will not necessarily work, as the bat may become confused or seek to remain in the relative warmth of your home.
+Sometimes, flying bats will enter through an open window or door as unwanted guests.
+In these instances, leaving the door or window open will not necessarily work to get rid of bats, as the flying bats may become confused or seek to remain in the relative warmth of your home.
 Make sure that it has not come into contact with people or pets before proceeding to capture it.
 Under no circumstances should you injure the bat as this may create a dangerous health risk.

-Capturing a lone bat takes a little patience.
-The simplest method is to use an empty coffee can and a piece of cardboard.
+Capturing lone flying bats takes a little patience.
+The simplest method is to use an empty coffee can and a piece of cardboard to get rid of the bat.
 Wear some heavy gloves to avoid injury or exposure to any disease and give the bat time to land and become relaxed.

 Approach the bat slowly with the coffee can tilted so that it cannot easily avoid the rim by taking flight.
 Once it is covered by the can, slide the cardboard between the can and surface to trap it inside.
 If there has been exposure, then you should carefully replace the cardboard with a more permanent lid until the health department can retrieve it.